HL7/fhir-qi-core/pages/qdm-to-qicore.md

 |                            | [MedicationRequest.authoredOn](StructureDefinition-qicore-medicationrequest-definitions.html#MedicationRequest.authoredOn)                                                                       | Author dateTime not referenced in QDM                                                                                                                         |
 | recorder                   | [MedicationRequest.requester](StructureDefinition-qicore-medicationrequest-definitions.html#MedicationRequest.requester)                                   | To address all medications on a medication list, use MedicationRequest with status = active; intent = order; and requester = organization (for prescribed medications for which an order exists), practitioner (for medications entered by clinicians but not ordered), and patient or RelatedPerson (for patient/related person reported)|
 {: .grid}

-The US Core update defines medication list referencing the following resources:

-* Old MedicationRequest: Represents an authorization to dispense and administer a medication (aka prescription or order)

-* New MedicationRequest: An order or request for both supply of the medication and the instructions for administration of the medication to a patient, and patient reported medications.

-* Old MedicationStatement: Represents the record for past, present, and future medications use.
-Not used for accessing a patient’s medications.

-* New MedicationStatement: Represents the record for past, present, and future medications use.
-The MedicationStatement Resource is NOT used in this guide.

-Therefore, Medication, Active should reference MedicationRequest and NOT MedicationStatement.
-The rationale is that the MedicationStatement.status allows use of both *active* and *not taken*.
-That means there is no assurance the patient is actually taking the medication.
-Discussion in the US Core Update reconciliation in Atlanta generated the change in MedicationRequest definition for US Core.
-The MedicationRequest.intent should always be *order* even if the medication is patient reported and the order is not processed as an e-prescription.
-The reporter is specified as MedicationRequest.reported[x] which is a reportedBoolean and uses reportedReference (patient, practitioner, practitionerRole, relatedPerson, organization).

-  This change should also be used to reference the mapping from QDM Medication, Order which can address order or recommended.

 #### 8.17.2 Medication, Administered